davygoat/simh-os32/README.txt

    SIGNON wilma,25,user1        C programming using the 'cc' command, SIGNON barney,25,user1       and for general OS/32 commands.

-   SIGNON mtm,255,pass1      -- note account 255 for MTM user admin
+   SIGNON mtm,255,pass1      -- use account 255 for MTM user admin only

 Basic file handling commands :-